canonical/charm-relation-interfaces/interfaces/postgresql_client/v0/README.md

 - Is expected to respect the `subordinated` flag when scaling up and start emitting events only once unit level `state` is `ready`.
 - May require external connectivity (via `external-node-connectivity`).
 - May request specific entity credentials inside a secret set as `requested-entity-secret` field.
 Expected values in the secret are `entity-name` and an optional `password`.
 The requirer must be able to handle the requested values for `entity-name` and `password` not being respected.
+- May request a prefix in the `database` field, ending in `*` and containing at least three additional characters, for the provider to match.

 ## Relation Data